The city's Stormwater Management Program is dedicated to protecting the quality of our surface waters, ponds, creeks, and rivers.

 - public awareness and education programs for residents, developers, contractors, businesses, and municipalities

-The city's Stormwater Pollution Prevention policy is found in Section 3-7 of the City of Montrose Municipal Code.
+The city's Stormwater Pollution Prevention policy is found in Title 3, Chapter 7 of the City of Montrose Municipal Code.

 Permit for Construction